 - Reduce risk and ensure compliance with application-centric service alerting and

-- Upgrade seamlessly to the latest ADC versions and reduce average delivery time from
+- Upgrade seamlessly to the latest Application Delivery Controller(ADC) versions and reduce average delivery time from

 days to minutes